nagars/Waveform-V1.0/README.md

 The pushbutton along with the encoder outputs were driven to input GPIO's.
 I poll the encoder outputs using timer1 triggering an interrupt every 10ms.

+Since the encoder and its pushbutton are mechanical in nature, debouncing is necessary.
+This is because when a button is pressed, the metal plates make contact and tend to bounce on a microscopic level.
+This causes jitter or noise on the data line.
+This jitter can cause unpredictable behaviour as the signal jumps between the logic high and logic low thresholds of the gpio.
+To prevent this, there are several methods categorised as software and hardware debouncing.
+More information can be found [here](https://hackaday.com/2015/12/09/embed-with-elliot-debounce-your-noisy-buttons-part-i/).
+I chose to use hardware debouncing by implementing a simple rc filter to filter high frequency noise.

 My code logic is simple.
 I read both outputs and place them into a single variable.
 The 0th and 1st bits represent each signal respectively.
 I enter a switch case where I compare the current configuration to the last polled one.
 Depending on which output has changed first, I determine if the encoder was rotated clockwise or counter-clockwise.

-The intention was for the encoder to be used to select the signal to output along with its frequency.
-Selecting the option could be done by hitting the pushbutton in the encoder.

 ## DAC
 DAC stands for **Digital to Analog Converter**.
 In short, it converts a digital number to an analog signal whose voltage varies depending on the value of said number.
 Say your DAC is 8 bits, it can handle numbers between 0 to 255.
-A value of 255 will output Vmax where as 128 will output 0.5Vmax.
+A value of 255 will output Vmax where as 128 will output 0.5*Vmax.

 I did not use the inbuilt DAC.
 I wanted to build my own using an R - 2R resistor ladder.
 There is no benefit to this, absolutely none but I did it anyway just to see how good or bad the results would be.
 You can find a good resource on it [here](https://www.electronics-tutorials.ws/combination/r-2r-dac.html).